From Hopf-Lax formula to optimal weak transfer plan: Weak transport in dimensions

-This section is devoted to extend results of the previous section in higher dimension.
-The space is $\RR^n$.
-We shall assume that all cost functions are convex and only depending on Euclidian distance $\|.\|:=\|.\|_2$.
+This section is devoted to extending theorem \ref{cor:Q+} and theorem \ref{The:main1} of the previous section in $n$ dimensions for $n\geq 2$.
+In this section, we will focus on the space $\RR^n$ and an open subset $\Omega \subset \RR^n$, which correspond to the support of an absolutely continuous measure w.r.t Lebesgue measure.
+We assume that all cost functions are convex, only depending on Euclidean distance $\|.\|:=\|.\|_2$ and vanishing in $0$.
+We denote $\mathcal{L}$ for the Lebesgue measure.